Baseflow/flutter-geocoding/README.md

 ## API

-To translate an address into latitude and longitude coordinates you can use the `placemarkFromAddress` method:
+To translate an address into latitude and longitude coordinates you can use the `locationFromAddress` method:

 ``` dart
 import 'package:geocoding/geocoding.dart';